-Historic walled gardens open for the first time
+Historic walled gardens open for the season

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 One of Europe’s largest walled gardens is set to open its doors to visitors to Croome throughout 2015 after popular open days last year.

 The privately owned historic gardens are a key part of Croome’s landscape designed by ‘Capability’ Brown.
 Although the rest of the parkland is now owned and managed by the National Trust and is open to visitors, the walled garden is owned by Chris and Karen Cronin who acquired it separately and rescued it from ruin nearly 15 years ago.

 They have restored many of the buildings and large greenhouses with great care and attention and much more work is still to be carried out.
 The Cronins have been working with the National Trust to open the 18th century walled gardens to visitors on 31 days from April to September this year.